Rajeswari Sunder Rajan: Biography

-Rajan was born in Bombay, now known as Mumbai.
+Rajan was born in present-day Mumbai, Maharashtra in 1950.
 Her initial college education was in Bombay University from where she received a degree of Bachelor of Arts (B.A) in English in 1969 and a Master of Arts (M.A) degree in English in 1971.
 Later, she pursued for her doctoral degree in George Washington University, Washington DC and obtained her Ph.D. in English.

 After working in India as a lecturer she moved to the United Kingdom where she was a Fellow at the Wolfson College and then worked as Reader in English in the University of Oxford.
 In New Delhi, her assignments have been as Senior Fellow at the Nehru Memorial Museum and Library and at the Centre for Women's Development Studies(CWDS).
 She has also worked at the Oberlin College, Ohio as Shansi Visiting Professor.

 Rajan has debated on issues of gender, postcolonialism and culture in relation to nationalist issues in Independent India.
 Her research work has covered English literature of the nineteenth-century United Britain including literature of the Anglophone postcolonial period.
 Her editing assignments have covered issues in Indian Feminism.
 She is also a Joint Editor of Interventions, an international journal of postcolonial studies. her essay on the practice of Sati (1990) has appeared in the Yale Journal of Criticism and her book The Lie of the Land (1992) is on post-Independence English studies.
 She has worked as co-editor of The Crisis of Secularism in India (2006)."
 She also served on the Humanities jury for the Infosys Prize in 2019.